MENU

 Birds in the forest

 Many of the summer birds that come to Karuizawa are forest dwellers.
 The red-winged blackbird, which is the town bird, the yellow-and-black contrast of the yellow and black woodpeckers, the oriole with its beautiful cobalt blue plumage on its back, the black thrush with its conspicuous orange beak on its black body, the red-eyed blackbird with its round, round eyes, and others are busy raising their young here and there in the forests.
-There are also birds that prefer to stay in the thicket and are rarely seen, such as the Siberian blue robin, whose beautiful lapis lazuli-colored backs are hard to see, and the buzzard, which chirps like an insect.
+There are also birds that prefer to stay in the thicket and are rarely seen, such as the red-collared bulbul, whose beautiful lapis lazuli-colored backs are rarely seen, and the buzzard, which chirps like an insect.

 ■Birds in the meadow

 Summer birds that prefer the grassland environment migrate to the fallow fields and farmlands of Minamikaruizawa.
-The most common are the great tits, which fly around noisily in the sky in the mornings and evenings, and the white-winged stilt with its cute reddish-brown cheeks and the little reed warbler with its wonderful, rhythmic chirping.
+The most common are the great tits, which fly around noisily in the sky in the mornings and evenings, and the white-throated reed warblers, with their cute reddish-brown cheeks and wonderful rhythmic chirping.

 Resident birds Birds that can be seen in Karuizawa all year round